American coot: Subspecies

 The Caribbean coot, a color morph of the American coot is now included with the nominate subspecies.

+Fossil record

 Coot fossils from the Middle Pleistocene of California have been described as Fulica hesterna but cannot be separated from the present-day American coot.
 However, the Pleistocene coot Fulica shufeldti (formerly F. minor), famously known as part of the Fossil Lake fauna, quite possibly was a paleosubspecies of the American coot (as Fulica americana shufeldti) as they only differed marginally in size and proportions from living birds.
 Thus, it seems that the modern-type American coots evolved during the mid-late Pleistocene, a few hundred thousand years ago.

 The American coot's genus name, Fulica, is a direct borrowing of the Latin word for "coot".
 The specific epithet americana means "America".

 Description

 The American coot measures 34–43 cm in length with a wingspan of 58 to 71 cm.
 Adults have a short, thick, white bill and white frontal shield, which usually has a reddish-brown spot near the top of the bill between the eyes.
 Males and females look alike, but females are smaller.
 Body mass in females ranges from 427 to 628 g and in males from 576 to 848 g.
 Juvenile birds have olive-brown crowns and a gray body.
 They become adult-colored around 4 months of age.